 will pay $2,209, or 22.5 percent of the total premium, up 12.4

 "After 18 months of waiting for healthcare reform to play

 out, employers find themselves in a very challenging cost

 position for 2011," Ken Sperling, Hewitt's health care practice

 Sperling said positive effects from healthcare reform,

 including savings, would take a few years to show up.
-Many of

 "In the meantime, employers continue to struggle to balance

 the significant health care needs of an aging workforce with